NSW Truck Licence

 The Driving School offers New South Wales (NSW) Truck Licence training and assessment from our Gold Coast location.
 To gain your NSW Truck Licence you must hold a current NSW licence.
-Our experienced team can train and assess you; there is no need to wait for an RMS booking.
+Our experienced team can train and assess you; there is no need to wait for a Roads and Maritime Services (RMS) booking.
 This process can be completed quickly as training and assessment can be condensed.

 Take advantage of our wide range of trucks

-We have a fleet of trucks with different types of gearboxes from an Automatic up to an 18 speed Road Ranger.
+We have a fleet of trucks with different types of gearboxes, automatic, synchromesh and non-synchromesh.
 This means we can offer you the best and most economical way to get your licence as quickly as possible.

 For instance, you may be able to use an automatic truck to obtain a manual licence.

 Here are some examples:

 If you have an automatic car licence, you do not have to use a truck with Synchromesh gearbox in order to obtain a manual B Condition licence.
 Simply take our Automatic truck, and you will end up with a truck licence with a manual B Condition licence.

 If you have an unconditional truck licence of a lower class, you can do your truck test in automatic vehicle and end up with a manual unconditional licence.
 This is particularly popular method among HC and MC licences as you can concentrate on learning all the necessary trailer craft etc. rather than having to deal with an unfamiliar gearbox.

 Steps to obtain your NSW truck licence

 For the mean while you need to go into a Roads and Maritime Services Customer Service Centre (RMS) and

 - Pass the driver knowledge test (DKT) for the Heavy Vehicle Licence Class you will be obtaining.